April Featured Artists

 Chicago, IL

-Eric Jensen received his MFA in ceramics from Cranbrook Academy of Art and has over forty-five years of experience in producing functional ware.
+Eric Jensen received his MFA in ceramics from Cranbrook Academy of Art (Bloomfield Hills, MI) and has over 45 years of experience in producing functional ware.
 In 1975, Jensen, along with several other artists, set up Lillstreet Studios in Chicago.
 “I come from a family of hand workers, so I feel I’m obeying my genetic code,” he says.
 “My goal is simplicity.
 If I were to name a source of inspiration, it might be water-smoothed stones and wood, Shaker furniture, or the writings of Wallace Stegner.”

 Colleen Riley